jaredly/jerd/docs/Roadmap.md

         which would be very cool
       - but just dropping on a page is also OK

-  - V0
+  - [x] V0
-    I can paste a thing into a place and have it work Will still need esbuild to bundle up the surrounding stuffs means I should extract the glslviewer stuff? maybe? maybe not though, it's fine.
+    I can paste a thing into a place and have it work (yay github gists) Will still need esbuild to bundle up the surrounding stuffs means I should extract the glslviewer stuff? maybe? maybe not though, it's fine.
     Ok so what does the viewer need? hmmm
-    - hm ok there's some complexity
+  - [ ] allow the gist to specify the size & zoom level
+  - [ ] include the source and an editor and such! the gist would be rather larger...

 - [ ] make an "ease" function that takes an enum config then we can have a Scrubber just for that function, that